Blaisorblade/pdbp.github.io/index.md

 ### **`factorial` revisited**

-Below is the code for `factorial`.
+Below is the full code for `factorial`.

 ```scala
 package examples.programs